joes0451/ADev/ReadMe.txt

 You can use the latest Android SDK for Gradle, Kotlin and Flutter projects.

-You can now use my SDK Manager, if you want, to manage the SDK:
+You can use my SDK Manager, if you want, to manage the SDK:

 https://sourceforge.net/projects/sdk-manager/